re-0/CL-Inventory-Management-System/README.md

 If you want to update inventory in the database, entries will be accepted in the form of `Db ID, Name, Brand, Price, Quantity`.
 When writing the method I understood that there are times where you only need to update the name or price, etc., thus, simply leave things that do not need an update blank.
 E.g., `10,,,10.5`.
 Note that you can drop the `,` after the last update you intend to do.

+When removing an item, the console accepts two modes: **"CSV"** and **"Newline"**.
+CSV simply means that you enter the ID of each inventory item you wish to delete, e.g., `10, 15, 13, 2, 20, 23`.
+Newline means that you enter the ID of a single item and press the RETURN key, and continue to do so for every other item you want to get rid of.
+Once you're done, type a non-integer character, e.g., a single `,`, `a`, etc.

 ### What happens next?
 Next, I'll create a method for deleting items in the database.
 As soon as this is done, I start working on the Checkout System.